-Dmax inner guard cracking
+Dmax inner guard cracking; ours finally gave in

-If you own an Isuzu Dmax, and haven’t heard of the inner guard cracking issue before you’ve probably not spent too much time online.
-It’s a well documented Dmax problem that happens to models between 2013 and 2020 (before the new shape), and takes the form of cracks in various places in the engine bay, along the inner guards.
+It’s one of the well documented Isuzu Dmax failure points that happens to models between 2013 and 2020 (before the new shape), and takes the form of cracks in various places in the engine bay, along the inner guards.

 This has long been my biggest concern with our 2016 Isuzu Dmax, and if I’m honest, every time I open the bonnet I’m waiting to see them appear.